Prof. Dr. Arben MERKOÇI, Catalan Institute of Nanoscience & Nanotechnology (ICN2), Barcelona, Spain, EU

 Antibacterial materials and products, biosensors, biocatalysers, biochemical applications, biogenic nanomaterials; Targeted drug transport, tissue engineering, diagnostics, MRI and other imaging and analytical methods applied in medicine, molecular analysis, antitumor therapy, intelligent biomaterials, nanoimplants, marking and separation of cells.
 Nanomachines, nanorobotics.

 Influence of nanomaterials on environment and health, potential risks of production, applications and transport of nanomaterials; Monitoring of nanomaterials, toxicity and eco-toxicity of nanomaterials, mechanisms of interaction of nanomaterials with a cell and with living organisms, influence of a size, morphology and functionalization of nanomaterials to their toxicity.
 Fate of nanomaterials in environment.

-Only posters, focused on the above mentioned themes, will be accepted.
+Only posters focusing on the above topics will be accepted.